-In recent years, more fields have lain fallow and thick grasses and scrub have returned, providing ideal habitat for flocks containing hundreds of Brambling.
-Look for several species of bunting, among them the beautiful Chestnut-eared Bunting, a colony of which has been spending the winters there, along with Pallas’s Reed Bunting.
+Some years, fields lie fallow and thick grasses and scrub return, providing ideal habitat for flocks containing hundreds of Brambling.
+Look for several species of bunting, among them the beautiful Chestnut-eared Bunting, along with Pallas’s Reed Bunting.
 Just about any migrating passerine is likely to show up in the new thickets, among them Siberian Rubythroat and even scarce species such as Brown-eared Bulbul.
 Long-eared Owl has appeared around those fields, and I have seen Japanese Reed Bunting.
 Hooded Crane roost in the stubbly fields, and Chinese Grey Shrike and Black-winged Kite have had a sustained presence there.

 The first wooded areas lie several hundred meters inland and so have little of the visible migration to show.
 Japanese Waxwing and Bohemian Waxwing have appeared on berry-laden trees, and Eurasian Sparrowhawk have been known to birdwatch there.
 Among the many common wintering species are Pale Thrush and Dusky Thrush.

 My teams usually birded four to six hours around Chongming Dongtan before heading to another site.
 We drive out from the city on the Shanghai Yangtze River Tunnel and Bridge.
 Sometimes we return to the city, and sometimes we continue on to Jiangsu over the Chongming-Qidong Yangtze River Bridge.

 The fee area can offer good birds.
 Marsh Grassbird have been found in the fee area.